shammlo/automas/scripts/servault/README.md

 # 🔐 SERVAULT - Secure Server Access Manager

-A powerful multi-user server login manager that integrates with 1Password to handle team server connections across multiple environments.
+A powerful multi-user server login manager that integrates with **1Password** and **Bitwarden** to handle team server connections across multiple environments.
 Because remembering passwords is for people who enjoy living dangerously, and frankly, your production servers deserve better security than "password123" written on a sticky note under your keyboard (yes, we see you, Karen from accounting).

 ## 🚀 **Quick Start for New Users**